saritasa-nest/django-import-export-extensions/docs/getting_started.rst

         )
         resource_classes = [resources.BandResource]

-There are also ``CeleryImportAdminMixin`` and ``CeleryExportAdminMixin`` available if you need only one operation in admin.
-All of these mixins add ``status`` page to check the progress of import/export:
+There are also the ``CeleryImportAdminMixin`` and ``CeleryExportAdminMixin`` mixins available if you need to perform only one operation (import or export) in the admin.
+All of these mixins add a ``status page``, where you can monitor the progress of the import/export process:

 .. figure:: _static/images/export-status.png

-   A screenshot of Djagno Admin export status page
+   A screenshot of Django Admin export status page

 Import/Export API
 -----------------

-``api.views.ExportJobViewSet`` and ``api.views.ImportJobViewSet`` are provided to create appropriate viewsets for the resource
+The ``api.views.ExportJobViewSet`` and ``api.views.ImportJobViewSet`` are provided to create the corresponding viewsets for the resource.

 .. code-block:: python